mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Test Plan/Creating the Test Plan.md

 >💡 **Remember**, the form will show all created Tests in the application, so make sure you have a proper amount on the Tests list to practice this step.

 Once you’ve finished adding Tests to your new Test Plan, confirm this action by clicking the ‘Save Test for Test Plan'.
 If you want to dismiss it, click the ‘Close’ button and none of the chosen Processes will be added.

-### Sequential Workflow
->💬 Definition alert! 🔔
-**Sequential** - scripts are executed one after another.
-If one script fails then the next ones are not executed.

 <!-- theme: success -->
 >Excellent!
 Give yourself pat on the back and keep on. 👊